yokoffing/ChatGPT-Prompts/README.md

 > * Write a formal letter explaining `***`.
 Use a 7th grade reading level in a conversational style.

 ### Proofreading
-In my testing, writing "use an academic tone" as the first command triggers Bing to do a search, then breaks down it's output into **Revision** and **Explanation**.
 > * Revise my input with the following points: Use an academic tone.
 Use proper grammar.
 Use active voice, present tense, and parallelism.
 Vary the language.
 Input: `***`
 > * Explain your revisions with examples.
 > * Can you change the fractions (example: one-fifth) and number words (example: a quarter of) to percentages?